suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 see {{cddl-enc-aeskw}}, refers to the content of the protected field from the COSE_Encrypt structure.

-The value of the external_aad is set to null.
+The value of the external_aad MUST be set to null.

 The following example illustrates the use of the AES-KW algorithm with AES-128.